awesomemotive/wp101plugin/readme.txt

 * First version!

 == Upgrade Notice ==

+= 2.0.3 =
+* Fix to ensure hardcoded API keys are not lost on upgrade.
+Thanks, @wp_smith

+= 2.0.2 =
+* Bug fix to address "API key not valid" error on multisite installations.
+* Removed redundant notification when API key is not set.

 = 2.0.1 =
 * Minor fix to ensure the actively-playing video title is bold.